Nourishment, habiliment, and housing are the fundamental needs of human beings. Human beings definitely could not exist without proper nourishment.

 Oxytocin saccharin, wax, calcium carbide, and copper sulphate are common adulterants in fruits and vegetables.

 The presence of a blue tint indicates the presence of starch.
-Furthermore, the sugar used to produce these sweets may be tainted with tar pigment, exacerbating the situation.
+Furthermore, sugar used to produce these sweets may be tainted with tar pigment, exacerbating the situation.

 The world’s most costly spice coloured dried tendrils of maize cob are used to adulterate saffron.